xcart/xcart-docs/_pages/kb_en/general_setup/installation/activating_your_license.md

    *    _Method 3:_ In the Admin menu, select **My addons** to go to the My Addons section.
 In this section, click the **Activate license key** button:
         ![activate_in_myaddons.png]({{site.baseurl}}/attachments/ref_qwhmJtqW/activate_in_myaddons.png)

-        A popup box titled **Activate your X-Cart installation first** will be displayed.
-Click on the activate free X-Cart license link inside the box to activate a free license:
+        A popup box titled **Activate your X-Cart installation first** will be displayed with a link to activate a free X-Cart license.

+        Click on the link to activate a free license:
         ![activate_in_myaddons1.png]({{site.baseurl}}/attachments/ref_qwhmJtqW/activate_in_myaddons1.png)

-Once the button to activate a free X-Cart license has been clicked, the popup box will be closed, and you will see a page with a warning about the consequences of free license activation:
+Once you have selected to activate a free X-Cart license, the popup box will be closed, and you will see a page with a warning about the consequences of free license activation:
          ![free_license_activation_warning.png]({{site.baseurl}}/attachments/ref_qwhmJtqW/free_license_activation_warning.png)

 Since the X-Cart 5 Business package on which the trial version is based includes more addons than the X-Cart 5 Free edition, activation of the Free license will cause some of the addons on your X-Cart installation to be removed.
 So basically what you see on this page is a list of addons that will be removed from your X-Cart installation.